Tacos, burrito bowls, and kid-friendly Korean dinners — planned automatically for your family every week.

 Our AI is trained on thousands of authentic Korean recipes but adapts them for home cooking.
 You can adjust the complexity and spice levels to suit your family.

 Absolutely!
-You can choose Korean as your main preference, but mix in other styles like Mexican or Mediterranean for variety throughout the week.
+You can choose Korean as your main preference, but mix in other styles for variety throughout the week.

 Yes!
 The Family Voting feature lets your kids vote on the Korean meals before they go on the plan.
 If they vote "No", we swap it out instantly.